Introduction

 Technical details

-In summary, there are two possible solutions to improve failover capability, supportability and autoscaling over the traditional Hybris Solr cluster:
+In summary, there are two possible solutions to improve failover capability, supportability, and autoscaling over the traditional Hybris Solr cluster:

-- to replace Hybris built-in indexing strategy
+- Replace Hybris built-in indexing strategy

-I chose the second option as it overcomes more of the limitations of the traditional structure.
+I chose the second option, as it overcomes more of the limitations of the traditional structure.
 Some of my notes:

-- basically, it replaces “master_electronics_CloudIndex” with “master_electronics_CloudIndex_collection_shard1_replica1”.
-It is a straightforward way to make it work and for a real project we will need to reconsider it.
+- Basically, it replaces “master_electronics_CloudIndex” with “master_electronics_CloudIndex_collection_shard1_replica1”.
+It is a straightforward way to make it work, and for a real project we will need to reconsider it.
 However, it doesn’t mean that the node with shard1_replica1 will be loaded the most.
-It is a cloud, and the request may be redirected to another node based on Hash(id) + see ‘Leader’ above.
+It is a cloud, and the request may be redirected to another node based on Hash(id) + see “Leader” above.

 - The Hybris Solr plugin was moved to Solr instances in the cloud.

 - “CloudIndex” in the core/collection name is from itemType.indexName.
-By default it is empty, and Hybris uses “Product” for empty indexName (e.g. the core/collection would be named “master_electronics_Product” if indexName is empty)
+By default it is empty, and Hybris uses “Product” for empty indexName (e.g. the core/collection would be named “master_electronics_Product” if indexName is empty).

-- the TWO PHASE indexing mode is not working yet.
+- The TWO PHASE indexing mode is not working yet.
 I was using “DIRECT” mode.
 So it is in TO DO.

 © Rauf Aliev, July 2016